• Skip to main content

 Step One.
 Disregard what you think your house is worth!

 Step Two.
 Consider online house price calculators and automated valuation tools as a guide, and a guide only.
-Be aware that they can be massively wrong in some cases.
+Use this as a starting point.

 Step Three.
 Ask several estate agents for their estimate of the correct market value of your house and for an appropriate asking price.